-Rahela Jagric is an international filmmaker, with her passion for stereoscopic filmmaking leading her to work in cities including Auckland, Berlin, London and New York.
-Over the course of her award-winning film career, she has been selected to attend the Kyoto Filmmakers Lab in Japan, received a fellowship from the reputable German Filmmaking programme Nipkow, and attended the reputable Russian Drama Theatre in Lithuania.
+Rahela Jagric is an international filmmaker, with her passion for stereoscopic filmmaking leading her to work in cities including Auckland, Berlin, London, and New York.
+Over the course of her award-winning film career, she has been selected to attend the Kyoto Filmmakers Lab in Japan, received a fellowship from the reputable German Filmmaking program Nipkow, and attended the reputable Russian Drama Theatre in Lithuania.

-Most recently, Rahela was selected as an artist-in-residency for The Ingmar Bergman Estate on Fårö Island in Sweden, where she completed the screenplay for her next short film.
+Most recently, Rahela was selected as an artist-in-residence for The Ingmar Bergman Estate on Fårö Island in Sweden, where she completed the screenplay for her next short film.

 While Rahela is currently based in Slovenia, thanks to her strong and irresistible impulse to travel, she is always looking to join exciting and challenging international projects.

 Below we feature one of her amazing videos from her time spent in Chile.
 Enjoy!

 BT: Filmmaking is an obvious passion of yours, when did you first know that you wanted to create movies?

 Rahela: I’ve been involved in filmmaking since as long as I can remember.
 My father is a cameraman, mostly working on documentary films and image videos, so filmmaking has always been very natural for me.
 Being around him helped me develop my skills, which I later applied on my own projects.
 I also studied film directing, which has deepened my passion for filmmaking.

 My second passion is traveling.
 When I see something impressive, I just feel the urge to film and share the moment with everyone who cannot be with me in that specific moment.
 I just wish I could make a living by combining these two passions of mine.

 BT: Are you always behind a camera when you travel or do you sometimes take time away from the lens?